DataUbong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 1: Script that switches user to betty
-Task 2: Script that print effective username of the current user
+Script print all groups current user is in